Skip to main content

 • Applies after subtracting all awarded federal and state financial aid, grants, and scholarships.

 • Cannot be used in conjunction with other tuition remission scholarships or tuition assistance programs where the benefit exceeds the cost of tuition charges.
-This includes, but is not limited to, the Regents Scholarship, Goodrich Scholarship Program, Urban Health Opportunities Program (UHOP), Employee and Dependent Scholarship Program, Nebraska Veteran Dependent Waiver, Federal Supplemental Education Opportunity Grant (FSEOG), Nebraska Opportunity Grant, University Assistance Grant, University Tuition Grant, and the University Tuition Assistance Grant.
+This includes, but is not limited to, the Presidential Scholars Program, Regents Scholarship, Goodrich Scholarship Program, Urban Health Opportunities Program (UHOP), Employee and Dependent Scholarship Program, Nebraska Veteran Dependent Waiver, Federal Supplemental Education Opportunity Grant (FSEOG), Nebraska Opportunity Grant, University Assistance Grant, University Tuition Grant, and the University Tuition Assistance Grant.

 Eligibility Criteria